Dementia Specialist Brisbane

 The diet a person takes on impacts the brain as well.
 Not only it affects the mood but also affects the heart health, which is connected with each other.
 Mediterranean diet is recommended to maintain a healthy heart.
 It only includes little red meat and more on the grains, fruits, vegetables, seafood, nuts, and healthy fats.

-At Ubuntu Medical, we also do hearing tests.
+At Ubuntu Medical, we also provide Mental Health Care Plans.